 5. Miriam Makeba

-While there are incredible women of color in U.S. history, it's important to recognize the work done around the world.
+While there are incredible women of color in U.S. history, it's important to recognize the work done by Black women around the world.
 Miriam Makeba was a South African singer who spoke out against apartheid for decades, according to The Guardian.
 After her death in 2008, South Africa's former president Nelson Mandela said, "She was South Africa's first lady of song and so richly deserved the title of Mama Africa.
 She was a mother to our struggle and to the young nation of ours."

 6. Alexa Canady